 Have you ever heard the story of Queen Ketevan of Georgia and her martyrdom?
-I hadn’t, until a few years ago when I wandered into our neighbour, the Convento da Graça, to see an exhibition on the Procession of Corpus Christi.
+I hadn’t, until a few years ago when I wandered into our neighbour, the Convento da Graça here in Graça, Lisbon, to see an exhibition on the Procession of Corpus Christi.
 It wasn’t the 1587 clay miniatures that captured my attention.

-What truly mesmerised me were the stunning azulejo panels lining the vast convent hall.
-These are, without doubt, among the most beautiful tiles I’ve ever seen in Lisbon.
-But what made them unforgettable was their subject: the brutal martyrdom of Queen Ketevan, a Catholic queen tortured to death for refusing to convert to Islam—a story I’d first read about in an Indian newspaper years ago.
-Here, Portuguese monks had immortalised her ordeal in vivid detail, not for the faint-hearted.
+What truly mesmerised me were the azulejo panels lining the vast convent hall.
+These are, without doubt, among the most beautiful tiles I’ve seen in Lisbon—and some of the most disturbing.
+Their subject is the brutal martyrdom of Queen Ketevan, a Christian queen tortured to death for refusing to convert to Islam, a story I’d first read about in an Indian newspaper years before.
+Here, Portuguese monks immortalised her ordeal in vivid blue‑and‑white scenes, not for the faint‑hearted.

 Suddenly, I was surrounded by the very panels I’d been searching for.
-The miniatures faded into the background as I was drawn into the grisly narrative, told in life-sized blue and white tiles—a haunting, cinematic tableau.
+The miniatures faded into the background as I was drawn into the grisly narrative, told in life‑size azulejos that feel like a haunting, cinematic tableau

 I’ve returned to these panels many times, and they never fail to fascinate.
 Yet, so many questions remain unanswered.